The Hatch Name and the Certification Mark

 The Hatch Valley of New Mexico is a narrow stretch of irrigated land along the Rio Grande, roughly thirty miles long.
-Its combination of altitude, desert heat, cool nights, and volcanic soil produces a chile with a flavor profile that cannot be replicated elsewhere.
-Growers here have cultivated that reputation for generations.
+Its combination of altitude, desert heat, cool nights, and rich soils produces chile with a flavor that growers here have cultivated for generations.

 A Decade of Proceedings